kh0wel/ydf/README.md

 ### `init [<new-folder-name>]`

-This command creates the following directories and files.
+This command create the following directories and files.

 ```
 │